pickups/Sprint-Challenge-Applied-Javascript/README.md

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
-Some of them already exist, but some need to be filled it.
-DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

-* [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.
+* [ ] Look through the HTML code paying particular attention to the Tabs component and the Cards components.
+You will notice they share a data attribute.
+We will be using this data attribute to determine which cards should show when each tab is selected.

+* [ ] Following the instructions in the `Tabs.js` file, complete the `TabLink`, and `TabCard` class components.
+It will look and feel very similar to the last project we worked on, but with a twist.
+Now, instead of one `Item` to display, we will need to display a collection of `Cards`.
+Think about ways to iterate over an array and manipulate each item.  **Note: You will need to un-comment the code after the lines of instructions.
+The code is commented out so you can work error-free**

+* [ ] Once you get your `Tab` component working properly add a couple more articles yourself and check out how it works.

 ## Stretch Problems

 Your stretch challenge is to write the functionality of a `Carousel` component.
+You have the HTML and CSS already in place, simply un-comment the HTML in the `index.html` file.
 This is an advanced challenge, so you are not expected to be able to complete it.
 If you begin and don't finish, you should still submit with what you have.
-This is going to be a bit different because you are going to need to create some advanced functionality for the carousel.
-There is no need to request data for this exercise.
+You may reference the `Tabs.js` file for assistance.

 * [ ] Complete the carousel functionality in `Carousel.js`